csantiago-23/gas-price-prediction/README.md

 | NumPy | Matrix math, model implementation |
 | Matplotlib | All visualisations (8 publication-quality plots) |
 | EIA Open Data | Real weekly gasoline price data |
+| Tableau Public | Dashboard

 ---
+## Notes

+This project was a way for me to go beyond using libraries and actually understand how models work under the hood.
+Building everything from scratch helped me get more comfortable with the math and tradeoffs behind different approaches.

 ## Author